r1k0/kigen/README.rst

 KIGen's linuxrc is the same as Genkernel's one except a couple of lines (bug using splash and luks for silent splash)

 real_root
-  points to the root device (ie. /dev/sda3 or /dev/mapper/root in case of LUKS)
+  points to the root device (ie. /dev/sda3 or /dev/mapper/root in case of LUKS).

 root
+  needs to point to the ramdisk.

+vga
+  should be the resolution of the screen.

 subdir